Tomb of Annihilation

 Tomb of Annihilation is an adventure module for the 5th edition of the Dungeons & Dragons fantasy role-playing game.
+The adventure was inspired by Tomb of Horrors.

 Summary

 Tomb of Annihilation centers around the Deathcurse, a wasting disease that slowly kills anyone who’s ever been raised from the dead and prevents anyone who has died from being raised, and the Soulmonger artifact that caused the disease.
 "The narrative of the campaign begins with the group being hired by Syndra Silvane, a wealthy former adventurer who is afflicted with the Deathcurse.
 Her sources have tracked the Soulmonger to the ancient jungles of Chult. [...]
 At its core, Tomb of Annihilation follows a classic quest structure.
 The party has an objective, a deadline—Silvane is slowly dying, so each day the party spends exploring brings her closer to permanent death—and a sprawling expanse of dangerous wilderness stands in their way".
 This adventure module is designed to take player characters from 1st level to 11th level.

 The table of contents lists the follow sections: